Kiranjith83/SA/SA.md

   - 4 Transport
     - Reliability
     - TCP/UDP protocol works here.
-    - Uses Segments: For ordering and error correction.
+    - Uses `Segments`: For ordering and error correction.
     - Making sure the packets segment is received in order it has send and checks error.
     - Adds the concept of Ports.
   - 3 Network